cybertraining-dsc/su22-reu-385/time-series-prediction/seasonal-decomposition/seasonal.md

 # Seasonal decomposition from stats model

-Decomposing a time series entails viewing it as a collection of level, trend, seasonality, and noise components. it uses a function called `seasonal_decompose()`, the statsmodels library implements the naive, or classical, decomposition method.
+Decomposing a time series deals with viewing a time series as a collection of level, trend, seasonality, and noise components. it uses a function called `seasonal_decompose()`, the statsmodels library implements the naive, or classical, decomposition method.
 You must